Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 * Silus would not leave his house for me to go to mehrunes' shrine for his quest Using Console commands to move him allows the quest to proceed.
 * When doing the first real Dark Brotherhood Mission.
 You get an optional Objective of killing someone in Windhelm.
 * Trying to become thane of riften so that I can get the house for cheaper.
 Did the the entire skooma quest and I didn’t asked by her at all to help the people of riften.
-* Forced Brawls (Various)
-* Courier missives too easy due to receiving NPCs travelling to quest origin location.
+* Courier missives too easy due to receiving NPCs traveling to quest origin location.
 * Captain Valnir does not accept a Missive quest item, the only conversation options available with him are about his quest to go meddle with a dragon priest.
 * When fighting Mikael to leave carmilla alone the quest does not move to the next step, it instead acts like nothing happened.
 I fought him over and over hoping it would complete that step and it never did.
 * Issue with Paarthurnax quest line (When talking to Paarthurnax during the "Paarthurnax" quest line, both "The Blades say you deserve to die" and "You speak wisely, yet how can I be sure you won't return to your old ways?" dialogue trees lead to Paarthurnax stating that Alduin has been defeated.)